10 v24 -- recommendations

 Games

-Angband: industrial roguelike for serious professionals; for gamers, those who want to learn that kind of thing
+Angband: industrial roguelike for serious professionals; for those who want to learn that kind of thing

 Writing